 Factory reset option: allows you to return all Digitizer settings to its original settings when it was first shipped to you.

-For more sensor mapping complexity, use the Digitizer with host mode plugins such as the objects for MacOS Max and Windows Max or the externals for jMax running on Linux or Unix, and apply almost any signal processing algorithm you like.
+For more sensor mapping complexity, use the Digitizer with host mode plugins such as the objects for Max, and apply almost any signal processing algorithm you like.
 Other operating systems can be used as long as you run software that can deal with the I-CubeX system exclusive messages.

 Host mode features: